 In this specialized curriculum, students can gain knowledge and industry insights that can help develop or enhance their understanding of how marketing plays a critical role in determining the future products, promotions and demographics approached, along with recommendations for product changes and target audiences.

-At AIU you can take more courses in your field of interest, on average, than at other similar schools.
 For a Master of Business Administration with a specialization in Management, your classes can include: